tudorschlanger/latex-presentation/README.md

 # LaTeX template for academic presentations

-This repository contains a minimalistic template to write academic presentations with LaTeX Beamer.
+This repository contains a minimalist template to write academic presentations with LaTeX Beamer.

 ## Included files and how to use them